kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 PodSpec becomes mutable with regards to Container resources requests and limits.
 Additionally, PodSpec becomes a Pod subresource to allow fine-grained access control.

-PodStatus is extended with information about actually allocated Container resources.
+PodSpec is extended with information about actually allocated Container resources.

 Thanks to the above:
-* PodSpec.Container.ResourceRequirements becomes purely a declaration,
-  denoting **desired** state of the Pod,
+* PodSpec.Container.ResourceRequirements becomes purely a declaration, denoting **desired** state of the Pod resources,
-* PodStatus.ContainerStatus.ResourceAllocated (new object) denotes **actual**
+* PodSpec.Container.ResourceAllocations (new object) denotes **actual** resources allocated to the Pod by Scheduler,
-  state of the Pod resources.
+* PodStatus.ContainerStatus.ResourcesAllocated (new object) shows the resources held by the Pod and its Containers.

-In order to determine the state of a Pod resource update, we add two new PodConditions named PodResizeSuccess and PodResizePending.
+In order to determine the state of a Pod resource update, we add two new PodConditions named PodResizing and PodResizeSuccess.

+Scheduler sets PodResizing PodCondition, and it can have the following values:
+* Status: true  - Resize request is being processed by Scheduler,
+  - Reason: AwaitingPreemption - Lower priority Pods are being pre-empted,
+* Status: false - Scheduler has completed processing the resize request,
+  - Reason: Accepted - Pod resize approved by Scheduler,
+  - Reason: FailedNodeCapacity - Scheduler determined Node does not have room,

 PodResizeSuccess PodCondition can have the following values:
 * Status: true  - Last resize request was successful,
-  - Reason: Success - Pod was resized successfully,
+  - Reason: Success - Pod and its Containers were resized successfully,
-* Status: false - Last resize failed,
+* Status: false - Last resize request failed,
-  - Reason: FailedNodeCapacity - Node does not have enough room,
+  - Reason: FailedNodeCapacity - Kubelet determined Node does not have room,
-  - Reason: RejectedResourceQuota - Request exceeds ResourceQuota.
+  - Reason: RejectedResourceQuota - Resize request exceeds ResourceQuota,
-  - Reason: RejectedQoSClassChange - Request attempts to change QoS class,
+  - Reason: RejectedQoSClassChange - Resize request changes QoS class,
   - Reason: Retrying - Controller initiated a retry.

-PodResizePending PodCondition can have the following values:
-* Status: false - PodResizeSuccess PodCondition shows status of last resize,
-  - Reason: Complete - Pod resize request handled to completion,
-* Status: true  - Resize request is being processed,
-  - Reason: AwaitingPreemption - Lower priority Pods being pre-empted,
-  - Reason: AwaitingPodResize - Kubelet is processing Pod resize.

 #### Container Restart Policy